faroe228/groovyw186/README.md

 it will create start start scripts (bat and bash).
 You can also use -DCreateStartScripts=true with your java command.

-You can also embed you groovy script into the jar file with the jar command:
+You can also embed your groovy script into the jar file

+(which means you could email a single tiny jar file and a user would only have to double click on the emailed jar to run your embedded groovy script [obviously user would have to have Java installed on their computer])

+with the jar command:

 jar -uf alpha.jar alpha.groovy